kartik501/Lane_Segmentation/README.md

 - Baseline CNN: A CNN architecture was used as baseline for this project.
 The CNN architecture contains two convolution (num_filters=64, filter_size=3, stride=2, activation=“relu”) and pooling layers (size=2) in the encoder section, and two transpose convolution and unpooling layers in the decoder section.
 The mean IoU score obtained on the validation set was about 61.85% and the mean dice score was about 63.32%

 - DeepLab V3: DeepLab V3 is a pre-trained image segmentation model trained on the ImageNet dataset.
-DeepLab V3 also constitutes an encoder-decoder CNN sections with 4 improvement to the model.
+DeepLab V3 also constitutes an encoder-decoder CNN sections along with Spatial Separable Convolution, Spatial Pyramid Pooling and Atrous Convolution.

--- Depthwise Separable Convolutions: Instead of using traditional convolution layers, the DeepLabV3 architecture splits the task into depthwise convolutions and pointwise convolutions which significantly reduces the computation time required.
--- Spatial Pyramid Pooling: This layer removes the fixed input size constraint of the input images.
--- Atrous Convolutions: Atrous convolutions provide a way to apply a filter over a larger area of the given image which helps in capturing the broader contextual information.
 The mean IoU score obtained on the validation set was 90.89% and the mean dice score was approx 93.00%

-- U-Net: (Insert Description)
+- U-Net: U-net is a pre-trained image segmentation model trained on the ImageNet dataset.
+DeepLab V3 also constitutes an encoder-decoder CNN sections along with skip connections added between the convolution and transpose convolution layers which helps in recovering fine-grained details in the decoder section.
+The base U-Net model outperformed the other 2 models that we had used, and hence I decided to improve the model further to improve its accuracy.
+Adding image augmentation, model checkpoint, reducing learning rate and increasing number of epochs were some of the steps taken to boost the model accuracy.
+The mean IoU score obtained on the validation set was 97.30% and the mean dice score was 98.04%

 ## Performance Comparision: